Leap13/kemet-classic/README.md

 ## ASTRA Child Theme

-There are multiple ways you can use a child theme with the Astra Theme, Use any one method mentoned below to create a child theme or use a child theme we have created.
+There are multiple ways you can use a child theme with the Kemet Theme, Use any one method mentoned below to create a child theme or use a child theme we have created.

 1. Download the child theme from Github - https://github.com/brainstormforce/astra-child/releases/latest/
 2. Using Plugin One click Child theme - https://wordpress.org/plugins/one-click-child-theme/
 3. More information on creating child theme. - https://codex.wordpress.org/Child_Themes

 ## ASTRA License
-Astra WordPress Theme, Copyright 2018 WPAstra.
+Kemet WordPress Theme, Copyright 2018 WPKemet.
-Astra is distributed under the terms of the GNU GPL.
+Kemet is distributed under the terms of the GNU GPL.

-Astra is based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc.
+Kemet is based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc.
 Underscores is distributed under the terms of the GNU GPL v2 or later.

 ### Screenshot Licenses